skrikx/SROS-Self-Compiler-Chat-OSS/README.md

 This is **not a chatbot prompt**.
 This is **not an agent personality**.

 This is a **compiler specification and runtime contract** designed to run inside any modern chat environment.
+Read the Usage Guide for m

 ---